The Circle (American TV series) season 2: Too Hot to Handle

 Chloe Veitch starred on season 1 of Too Hot to Handle.

 Perfect Match

-Savannah Palacio and Mitchell Eason appeared on the first season of Perfect Match.
+Savannah Palacio, Chloe Vitch, and Mitchell Eason appeared on the first season of Perfect Match.
 Palacio was eliminated in Episode Four.
 Eason was eliminated in Episode Nine.

 Floor is Lava

 Jack Atkins, Savannah Palacio, and Courtney Revolution starred on Floor Is Lava.

 Netflix's Reality Games

 Courtney Revolution and DeLeesa St. Agathe starred on Netflix’s Reality Games and were two of the four players representing team "The Circle".

 America's Next Top Model

 Bryant Wood has appeared on season 22 of America's Next Top Model.

+The Circle season 4

+DeLeesa St. Agathe's husband, Trevor St. Agathe — the real person whose identity she assumed to win season 2 — later joined season 4 of The Circle as a contestant, playing under the persona "Imani."
+He finished as runner-up.